ls1intum/Athena-CoFee/README.md

 - The services will restart themselves if you change the code (the uvicorn-reloader is enabled by default)

 Using makefiles or PyCharm will use the environment variables from `.local.env`.

+You can remove all the setup files by running `make clean`.

 ## Basic API Overview
 By default, a traefik-container will manage API-Endpoints and expose them on port 80 (default HTTP-port).